blackstoneaudio/audiobook-spec/README.md

 As for 'X':

-* JSON is universally understood (did I mention YAML serializes to JSON?)
+* Did I mention YAML serializes to JSON?
 * XML hurts my brain
 * CSV is not multi-dimensional